poc1673/old_poc1673.github.io/_posts/2019-07-21-Generating R Markdown Automatically.md

 ```
 `r paste(knit(text = knit_expand(text=text_to_knit)),collapse = '\n') `

-If you want to see the finished output of this  post in a notebook format, you can see the notebook here.
+If you want to see the finished output of this  post in a notebook format, you can see the pdf version [here](https://github.com/poc1673/poc1673.github.io/blob/master/_posts/Automatic%20R%20Markdown.pdf).
 It includes all of the plots and analysis covered in this blog post.